ksenyakom/spring_boot_web_service/web-service/errorCode.md

 33 - Can't count giftCertificates
 34 - No tags for search found
+35 - Can not read certificates by name and tag
 404 - Not found

 51 - Can not read User (id = %s)